howardbdev/sinatra-community-gardener/develpment-log.md

 ### Goals:

 - run back through our associations and models/migrations  CHECK
 - create a seed file - Still need this!
+CHECK
-- test out models and our associations to make sure they are working the way we want
+- test out models and our associations to make sure they are working the way we want  CHECK

+## 2019-01-29

+- Fix the `#slug` method!
+- Incorporate sessions
+  - add SessionsController
+  - add sign up/log in/log out functionality
+- Add a 'user landing page' <-- this could be a user show page or a 'dashboard'